swiftyspiffy/TwitchRSS/README.md

 # TwitchRSS
-Source code for the TwitchRSS.com service.
+Source code for the TwitchRSS.com service frontend and feed rendering.